 1. What can I do with an LLM degree?

 Applicants to the research-based LLM program are going onto to jobs in academia or wish to complete advance research in specific areas of law.

 2. If my first degree is completed in a language other than English but I have completed additional coursework or another degree in English can the TOEFL or IELTS requirement waived?

 It is up to the discretion of the Graduate Committee to determine, upon careful review of the complete application file, whether to waive the English-language test requirement.

-3. My first degree (law degree) was completed in English, how do I prove that?
+3. My first degree was completed at a university where the medium of instruction is English, how do I prove that?

 If you can prove that the medium of instruction at your the university (not just in the faculty or department where you studied) where you completed your first degree was English, we will waive the TOEFL/IELTS requirement.
 You can either ask the registrar from your university to provide a letter attesting that English is the medium of instruction or ask one of your referees to indicate this in their reference letter.

 4. Do you accept professional references in lieu of academic references?